 To learn more about environmentally conscious building and facility management, please visit the US Green Building Council’s website.

 While we are immensely proud of Isabella Freedman’s current sustainable practices, our campus is over sixty years old and we are eager to make it even greener as we prepare to renovate and update our current facilities.
-Click here to donate to Hazon as we plan our 2022 Campaign for the Future that will allow us to institute these changes and help us continue to create transformative experiences for generations to come.
+Click hereto learn about our Campaign for the Future that will allow us to institute these changes and help us continue to create transformative experiences for generations to come.